Who We Are

 Who We Can Help

-From obtaining orders of protection for victims of domestic violence to preventing homelessness for families, LAET’s efforts have ensured that thousands of individuals in our community are given the chance they deserve.
-Who do we help?
-We represent low-income individuals and families, as well as victims of domestic violence and seniors without regard to income.
+From obtaining orders of protection for victims of domestic violence to preventing homelessness for families, LAET’s efforts help ensure thousands of individuals are given knowledge, advice, and/or representation.